 5. Cafe du Chateau French Press Coffee Maker

-If you’re looking for a French press coffee maker while on a budget, then this is the one we certainly recommend!
+If you’re looking for a French press coffee maker while on a budget, then this is the one I certainly recommend!
 The remarkable feature of the Cafe du Chateau coffee maker is the stainless steel casing that houses the glass carafe.
 This protects the borosilicate glass from cracking and breaking.

 The materials used in its making are of high quality and provides durability and longevity.
 If you’ve recently thought about buying a French press and don’t know where to begin, they’ve even included a brewing guide for you!